1. Core Curriculum

 This course features a study of the international supply chain and logistics management.
 The goal of the course is to tie related business concepts and tools to international supply chain and logistics situations preparing students for dynamic decision making in their careers.

-Global Immersion Program: Cross Cultural Management
+Cross Cultural Management For Social Impact

 Master Project

 You will get a hands-on business experience by choosing an in-company project to apply what you have learned.
 For this project you will be working on an international business case within a real company, providing workable solutions for their business.
-The in-company project rounds off this master, as you will need to draw upon your upgraded intercultural and management skills as well as your newly acquired tools and frameworks.
-This hands-on advising role smoothens your transition to business practice.

 Note: This curriculum is subject to change.